Energy agency: Methane emissions higher than countries claim - NewsBreak

 The IEA said its annual Global Methane Tracker report shows emissions from the energy sector grew by almost 5% last year.
 It said the volume of methane leaked amounted to about 180 billion cubic meters of natural gas.

-“That is equivalent to all the gas used in Europe’s power sector and more than enough to ease ,” the IEA said.
+“That is equivalent to all the gas used in Europe’s power sector and more than enough to ease today’s market tightness,” the IEA said.

 The agency's executive director, Fatih Birol, called for greater transparency on the size and location of methane emissions.